-Retired Rhode Island priest charged with molesting girl
+Retired Rhode Island pastor charged with molesting girl

 SMITHFIELD, R.I.
-(AP) - Police in Rhode Island arrested a retired priest and charged him with second-degree child molestation.
+(AP) - Police in Rhode Island arrested a retired church pastor and charged him with second-degree child molestation.

-A woman told the Smithfield, Rhode Island, police department that Archie Emerson, the former pastor of the Ocean State Baptist Church, molested her when she was a child between the ages of 6 and 11, police said on Friday.
+A woman told the Smithfield police department that Archie Emerson, the former pastor of the Ocean State Baptist Church, molested her when she was a child between the ages of 6 and 11, police said on Friday.

 Officers arrested Emerson, 75, and searched his residence, seizing a computer, police said.